 - Numerous legal education courses in all practice areas

-David has more than 30 years experience as a lawyer, with extensive experience in Civil Litigation, Wills and Estates, Real Estate and Business Law.
+David has more than 35 years’ experience as a lawyer, with extensive experience advising clients in the areas of Wills and Estates, Real Estate and Business Law.
 After running his own yacht charter business for several years, he worked as an associate lawyer at a boutique litigation firm, and then as a partner at a full-service Ladner law firm, before co-founding Severide Law in 1996.

 David currently focuses his practice on providing sound legal and business advice to small and mid-size businesses, as well as helping individual clients create estate plans tailored to their needs that will protect and provide for their families in the event of death, illness or accident.